Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/brush.rst

 .. note::

-   In order to save in a blend-user a custom brush set a Fake User.
+   In order to save in a blend-user a custom brush, set a Fake User.

 - Increase/decrease brush size :kbd:`[` and :kbd:`]`